rycolab/nondeterministic-rnns/README.md

 ![image](https://github.com/rycolab/nondeterministic-rnns/assets/1191059/7316129a-7c45-4519-b93f-fc0def70f333)

-Caption (ChatGPT): ``Here's an original illustration inspired by the theme of your NAACL 2024 paper, "Lower Bounds on the Expressivity of Recurrent Neural Language Models".
-It captures the essence of exploring the limits and challenges in understanding or generating language through recurrent neural networks.''
+Caption (ChatGPT): "Here's an original illustration inspired by the theme of your NAACL 2024 paper, "Lower Bounds on the Expressivity of Recurrent Neural Language Models".
+It captures the essence of exploring the limits and challenges in understanding or generating language through recurrent neural networks."

 Getting started with the code
 Clone the repository: